6112-fa25/6112-fa25.github.io/_pages/tutorials/setup.md

 You can automatically build and launch a Docker container using the `docker.sh` shell script.

-The recommended way to build the project is using Make, as it will make your development faster.
-However, we also provide a CMake build setup that you might be more familiar with.
-If you're not familiar with either, we recommend you use Make.
+The recommended way to build the project is using CMake, as it will make your development faster.
+However, because teaching CMake is not the focus of this class, we also provide a Makefile that you might be more familiar with.
+If you're not familiar with either, we recommend you use CMake.

 The project is configured to use C++20 by default.
 If you'd like to use other versions, you are free to do so, but if your workflow breaks we can only provide limited assistance.

-**Makefile Users**: You can build and run your project using the `build.sh` and `run.sh` scripts respectively.

-**CMake Users**: You can build and run your project using the `cmake-build.sh` and `cmake-run.sh` scripts respectively.
+Use the `build.sh` script to build your project.
+Building places a debug binary under `build/cmake/debug/mitscript` and a release binary under `build/cmake/release/mitscript`.
+The debug binary is compiled with [Google sanitizers](https://github.com/google/sanitizers) enabled which may be helpful for catching some memory-related and undefined behavior bugs at runtime.
+The release binary is compiled with the `-O3` optimization flag turned on.

 ## Testing
 The project includes a submodule containing the [`6112-fa25/tests`](https://github.com/6112-fa25/tests/) repository under the `tests/` directory.
 You should have initialized the submodule when you ran the clone command.